This is the best and easiest peach cobbler you'll ever make. A slightly crisp cobbler atop juicy peaches in a thick sauce. It's absolutely heavenly!

 Add the sliced peaches on top of the batter.

-Then pour the juice from the peaches over the whole thing.
+Then pour the peach juice over the whole thing.

 DO NOT STIR!!
 It will look a little bit weird, but that's what it's supposed to look like.